-We employ robust financial crime controls to identify, manage and mitigate illegal offences such as money laundering, terrorist financing, sanctions breaches, tax evasion and tax evasion facilitation, internal and external fraud, bribery
+We employ robust financial crime controls to identify, manage, and mitigate illegal offences such as money laundering, terrorist financing, sanctions breaches, tax evasion, and tax evasion facilitation, internal and external fraud, bribery, and corruption.
+We ensure compliance with all relevant legislation for the jurisdictions we operate in.
+We have established mechanisms to investigate and take action, including disciplinary action and reporting to the relevant authorities.
+We strongly disassociate ourselves from financial crime and do everything in our power to prevent and avoid such activities.

-Subprinciple 2.4: We protect personal data and handle it ethically
+Subprinciple 2.4: We protect and handle data ethically